ondes Martenot performer

 Julie Pierrejean studied the ondes Martenot for 10 years in Strasbourg conservatoire with Christine Ott and Thomas Bloch, where she graduated in chamber music and in ondes Martenot with unanimous distinction in 2013.

-Currently with her ondist activity, she's a bassist, keyboardist and singer in various musical bands, resulting in some fifteen record releases.
+Currently with her ondist activity, she's a bassist, keyboardist or singer in various musical bands, resulting in some fifteen record releases.

-She's mostly playing solo and in duo ensembles like Accident du Travail, Volt 245 and Draïek, and composes soundtracks for films and dance performances.
+She's playing solo and in duo or trio ensembles like Accident du Travail, Volt 245,

 She played live with Phil Minton (Jazz d'Or festival), Rodolphe Burger (Strasbourg opera for Musica festival), Winter Family, Cascadeur, Lily Allen, Broadcast, and inside Olivier Vadrot's 'kiosque électronique' in Paris ( FRAC Ile de France).
 In 2014 she toured Europe with the american gourous of ambient music Bitchin Bajas (Drag City records).

 Since 2009 she plays as a soloist a kind of experimental recital.
-She performed in Paris (Boule Noire, Palais de Tokyo), Brussels, Milano, Torino, Rome, festivals City Sonics (Belgium), International Film Festival in Rotterdam, Sonorama in Besançon and ISI in Montpellier, Strasbourg cathedral and planetariums around France.
+She performed in Paris (Boule Noire, Palais de Tokyo), Brussels, Milano, Torino, Rome, festivals City Sonics (Belgium), International Film Festivals in Rotterdam and Brive, Sonorama in Besançon and ISI in Montpellier, Strasbourg cathedral and planetariums around France.

 Her first vinyl album was released in 2009 on parisian label Bruit Direct.